rodrigocitadin/blog/content/posts/understanding-the-osi-model-and-tcp-ip-network-layers.md

 ## Network

 The Data Link Layer is responsible for transferring data between two nodes within the same network.
 In contrast, the Network Layer extends beyond this, enabling the sending and receiving of data between different networks.
-Here we will focus on key concepts such as the IP protocol, subnets, subnet masks, default gateways, and public and private addresses.
+Here we will focus on key concepts such as the IP protocol, subnets, subnet masks, default gateways, NAT, and public and private addresses.
 We won't cover ICMP, VPN, or SSL/TLS at this time; those topics will be addressed in a future post.

 ### IP Protocol